pippo-java/pippo/pippo-trimou/README.md

 Anything after the `ng` will be re-injected into the template during the compilation phase.

+### Error Templates

+pippo-trimou will render special templates for routing problems and excepions.
+You may override these templates within your own application.

+- `templates/pippo/404notFound.mustache`
+- `templates/pippo/500interalError.mustache`

 [trimou]: http://trimou.org
 [mustache]: https://mustache.github.io/mustache.5.html
 [prettytime]: http://ocpsoft.org/prettytime